Kajlid/ID2223_air_quality_prediction/README.md

 git clone https://github.com/AxelHolst/ID2223_lab1_legendariskt_basta_gruppen.git
 cd ID2223_lab1_legendariskt_basta_gruppen
 ```
-2. Create a .env file in the root repository and put your Hopsworks API key there (instructions below):
+2. Create a .env file in the root repository (either by by copying .env.example or by copying the lines below to existing .env file) and paste your Hopsworks API key and project name there (instructions below):
 ```
 HOPSWORKS_API_KEY=<your_api_key_here>
+HOPSWORKS_PROJECT=<your_project_name_here>
+AQICN_COUNTRY=Sweden
+AQICN_CITY=Göteborg
+AQICN_STREET=Femman
 ```
-### Hopsworks API Key
+#### Getting a Hopsworks API Key:

     1. Log in to your Hopsworks project.

     2. Go to Account Settings → API.

     3. Generate a new API key.

     4. Add it to your .env file

+3. Add these secrets in your Account Settings in Hopsworks (Account Settings -> Secrets -> New Secret).
+If you forked the repository, also write the secrets into the GitHub settings (Settings -> Secrets and variables -> Actions -> New repository secret).
+If you just cloned the repository, you can skip this step.

 ## Backfill Feature Pipeline